codesandbox/codesandbox-client/packages/homepage/content/legal/privacy/privacy_v0.9.0.md

 enables many convenient features that may save you some time.
 We use tracking cookies to gather a unique view count of sandboxes and to match a sandbox to users without an account.
-We allow some of our service providers such as Google Analytics, Amplitude, Algolia and Vero to store cookies on your device.
+We allow some of our service providers such as Google Analytics, Amplitude, and Algolia to store cookies on your device.
 We assume you know what cookies are and how to prevent third parties from installing cookies on your device.
 If not, your browser settings allow you to disable cookies and control acceptance levels.
 Please reach out to us via details below if you are in doubt or seek assistance in understanding and changing browser settings.

 Tracking.
 We track user behavior and register events such as whether a user has created a template or interacted with an embed to measure the effectiveness of